G4lile0/tinyGS/lib/IotWebConf2/doc/MigrationGuide-v3.0.0.md

 For the Parameters you could always specify "defaultValue".
 In v2.x .x this value was intended to be appeared in the config portal, if no values are specified.
-On the other hand in v3.0.0 defaultValue is automatically assigned to the parameter, when this is the first time configuration is loading.
+Now with v3.0.0, defaultValue has a different meaning.
+Now it is automatically assigned to the parameter, when this is the **first time** configuration is loading.

 This means you do not have to set these values manually.